Nurse Executive

 DNP Nurse Executive FAQs

 Doctorally prepared nurse executives possess a wide range of skills that position them as leaders in health care and health systems.
 These skills include Leadership and Management Skills, Financial and Business Acumen, Nursing Practice Expertise, Public Health, Professionalism, Equity, Communication and Interpersonal Skills, Technology and Innovation, Policy and Advocacy.
 Doctorally prepared nurse executives use this diverse skill set to navigate complex health care environments, advocate for nursing, and lead transformational changes within and across health systems.
-You can learn more about Nurse Executive competencies at the American Organization of Nurse Executives.
+You can learn more about Nurse Executive competencies at the American Organization for Nursing Leadership.

 A doctorally prepared nurse executive has diverse career opportunities in health care and beyond.
 Their advanced education, leadership skills, and expertise prepare them for leadership roles in various settings.
 Work opportunities include Health Care Organizations, Government and Public Health Agencies, Private Sector and Health Care consulting, Health Insurance Companies, Non-Profit Organizations and Foundations, Policy and Regulatory Agencies, and Entrepreneurship.